kubernetes/website/docs/getting-started-guides/ubuntu/validation.md

-To see the different types of tests the Kubernetes end-to-end charm has access to, we encourage you to see the [upstream documentation on the different types of tests](https://git.k8s.io/community/contributors/devel/e2e-tests.md#kinds-of-tests), and to strongly understand what subsets of the tests you are running.
+To see the different types of tests the Kubernetes end-to-end charm has access to, we encourage you to see the [upstream documentation on the different types of tests](https://git.k8s.io/community/contributors/devel/e2e-tests.md#kinds-of-tests), and to thoroughly understand what subsets of the tests you are running.

 ### More information on end-to-end testing